-Wild Azalea Trail is a 19.2 mile moderately trafficked point-to-point trail located near Woodworth, LA that features beautiful wild flowers and is rated as moderate.
+Wild Azalea Trail is a 19.2 mile moderately trafficked point-to-point trail located near Woodworth, Louisiana that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, horses, and mountain biking and is accessible year-round.
 Dogs and horses are also able to use this trail.